 More often than not, the investor will receive a deposit when the Assignment of Real Estate Purchase and Sale Agreement is signed.
 Not until the transaction is complete and the deal closes, however, will the investor receive the rest of what they are owed (whatever was negotiated beforehand).

-Both assignment of contract and double closing procedures have become the center of a huge debate.
-Perhaps even more specifically, there is a wild misconception that each of these strategies are illegal, or that the investor is an unlicensed individual acting as an agent.
-The said, each of these wholesale techniques have been grossly misrepresented by individuals that aren’t familiar with the law.
-There is nothing illegal about selling a contact and the investor is not acting as an unlicensed agent—which is what we are doing here.
+Both assignment of contract and double closing procedures have become the center of a huge debate around wholesaling houses.
+Perhaps even more specifically, there is a wild misconception that each of these strategies is illegal, or that the investor is an unlicensed individual acting as an agent.
+That said, each of these wholesale techniques has been grossly misrepresented by individuals that aren’t familiar with the law.
+There is nothing illegal about selling a contract and the investor is not acting as an unlicensed agent—which is what we are doing here.

 In reality, the investor is the principal buyer in a transaction; one that plans to sell their contract to another buyer.
 The investor is not listing the property for a commission, as an agent would.
 Of course, this will require the investor to divulge their strategy to both the seller and the end buyer, which will help make things more transparent for everyone involved.

-Wholesaling can be extremely confusing to those that don’t understand it.
+A wholesaling contract can be extremely confusing to those that don’t understand it.
 That’s why I always recommend working with a knowledgeable real estate attorney.
-In fact, you need to consult a professional that is well versed in wholesaling real estate before you decide to make some moves of your own.
+You need to consult a professional that is well versed in wholesaling real estate before you decide to make some moves of your own.
 There are legal pitfalls in the process, so do not move forward with a wholesale deal until a knowledgeable real estate attorney gives you the green light.

-A double closing, otherwise known as a back-to-back closing, is exactly what you’d expect: an investor will purchase a property, only to resell it relatively quickly without rehabbing it.
+A double closing, otherwise known as a back-to-back closing, is exactly what you’d expect when wholesaling houses: an investor will purchase a property, only to resell it relatively quickly without rehabbing it.
 To be clear, while a double closing could take just a few hours, it could also be as long as a few weeks.
-In fact, double closings aren’t all that different from a traditional buy and sell; they just happen at a much faster pace.
+Double closings aren’t all that different from a traditional buy and sell; they just happen at a much faster pace.

-Two transactions take place over the course of a double closing.
+Two transactions take place throughout a double closing.
 The first transaction, not surprisingly, involves an investor and a seller.
 The second transaction will then have the investor sell the recently purchased property to a new buyer.
-Each transaction will have its own escrow and settlement statements; they are two independent transactions.
+Each transaction will have its escrow and settlement statements; they are two independent transactions.

-The settlement statement is essentially a summarization of all the fees and charges incurred by both the buyer and the seller over the course of the real estate transaction.
-Otherwise known as the HUD-1 (under jurisdiction of the U.S. Department of Housing and Urban Development), the settlement statement will be an integral piece of each transaction; the one between the investor and the seller, and the one between the investor and the new buyer.
+The settlement statement is essentially a summarization of all the fees incurred by both the buyer and the seller throughout the real estate transaction.
+Otherwise known as the HUD-1 (under the jurisdiction of the U.S. Department of Housing and Urban Development), the settlement statement will be an integral piece of each transaction; the one between the investor and the seller, and the one between the investor and the new buyer.